PennyLaneAI/pennylane/doc/quantum_nodes.rst

 So long as we provide some mechanism for evaluating quantum nodes (i.e., a quantum computing device or simulator), a classical computing device can treat it as it would any other callable function which manipulates classical data.
 We can thus connect quantum nodes with classical transformations to build complex multistage hybrid quantum-classical computations.

+add: data is input through the gate parameters of the circuit, and extracted by evaluating expectation values.

+Classical information is input to a quantum node via the gate parameters and extracted via expectation values of measurements.

+**Discuss compatability of Qnode abstraction with ML techniques**: We would also like this interface to be compatible with essential components of machine learning like the backpropagation algorithm.